The Freedom of Minimalism

 Author, photographer, and entrepreneur Pierre Monnerville has made the interesting observation that emptiness requires us to either face or lose ourselves.
 A blank space on our calendar or on our wall forces us to look within ourselves and figure out what to do with that space.
 Quiet forces us to think and perhaps deal with a problem or a choice.

-Most of us don't let ourselves get into the situation where we have such an opening.
-We fill every time slot, and if we don't have a specific appointment we turn to social media or the news or a game to while away those moments.
-We fill every wall, and if we don't own something that looks "right" in a given spot, we buy something just to cover the space.
+Most of us don't let ourselves get into the situation where we have such openings.
+We fill every time slot, and if we don't have a specific appointment we turn to our phones or the TV to while away those moments.
 We surround ourselves with voices and sounds – from radio, TV, playlists, audio books, podcasts, you name it.
 We seem profoundly uncomfortable not just with loud mechanical noises like traffic or construction, but with naturally occurring sounds like the wind in the trees, birdsong, chittering squirrels, or flowing water.
+We fill every wall, and if we don't own something that looks "right" in a given spot, we buy something just to cover the space.

 Monnerville says that we seem "terrified of emptiness and of facing ourselves," and that "this is so revealing of ourselves as westerners."